ahmedmunir/chef-online/README.md

 ## Important Note:
 you can clone the project and run it locally through index.html file, it will keep getting information from API without any problem, but you will face a problem at displaying SVG items, because SVG elements will not run without server (local or remote), so you need to install dependancies & devdepenancies to run local server to display SVG elements.

+## To do in the Future:
+Errors when enter wrong word, or server didn't respond.
+add Likes modal.